yahoo/validatar/README.md

 * Reads and models data from highly variable datasources as a standard columnar (table) format
 * Lets you write powerful assertions on this data.
 You can join, filter and run comparisons on your data
 * Is fully typed and preserves the types of your data sources
-* Generates test reports that can be published in CI environments (currently the JUnit format is supported)
+* Generates test reports that can be published in various environments or emailed (currently the JUnit XML format or emailing reports is supported)
 * Is completely modular and pluggable.
 You can easily extend and add new datasources, input sources, output reports etc.

 The data sources we currently support: